-Being The Police’s first single, it took two releases before the world caught on, eventually reaching top 40 status in both the U.S and the U.K. ‘Roxanne’ really was the song that propelled The Police towards super stardom.
+Being The Police’s first single, it took two releases before the world caught on, eventually reaching the top 40 in both the U.S and the U.K. ‘Roxanne’ really was the song that propelled The Police towards superstardom.

 Written by Sting, ‘Roxanne’ was first played in a Bossa Nova style.
 The inspiration came to Sting when the band was performing in Paris and he saw the prostitutes walking in the red light district.